Sexually Transmitted Infections (STDs)

 Sexually transmitted diseases (STDs) and infections (STIs) are very common.

-There are many kinds of sexually transmitted diseases and infections.
-And they are very common - more than half of us will get one at some time in our lives.
+More than half of us will get an STD at some time in our lives.
 The good news is we can protect ourselves and each other from STDs.

 Practicing safer sex allows you to reduce your risk of getting sexually transmitted diseases.
 And if you've done anything that puts you at risk of infection, getting tested allows you to get any treatments you may need.